TNTurnerLab/ACES/README.md

 5. <h4> '*_NameKey.txt' </h4>

 	5. This file will contain all the name of all genome files and their respective unqiue names generated from the VGPA pipeline.
 Generated in [Rule keyDoc](#RKD) .
-		6. When converting a multisequence alignment to a phylips file format, the formatting only allows for 10 charaters to be used.
-This phylips file is neccesary for the RAxML execution, however RAxML requires all sequences to be named in a unique manner.
+		6. When converting a multisequence alignment to a PHYLIP file format, the formatting only allows for 10 charaters to be used.
+This PHYLIP file is neccesary for the RAxML execution, however RAxML requires all sequences to be named in a unique manner.
 To meet this requirment the pipline gerates a unique naming schema for all the genomes file.
 When looking at the RAxML best tree in a viewer, the unique names will be present. '*_NameKey.txt' will provide user with a document containing all unique names and their corrisponding genome file. for a quick visual, filenames that came from the Ensembl genome will have a '#' before its name.
+The naming scheme for how the ID's were generated follows these patterns.
+			7.VGP Genomes:
+			Example: A87025.1.2
+				8. A: First letter of the species name: Accipiter_gentilis
+				9. 87025: Last five numbers of its unique Genome Collections Accession: GCA_012487025
+				10. .1: Version of file number: .1
+				11. .2: Sequence order number: Second sequence in

 6. <h4> '*_Phy_Align.py' </h4>

-	6. Multi sequence file given from rule muscle, and converted into a phylips file format.
+	6. Multi sequence file given from rule muscle, and converted into a PHYLIP file format.
 Generated by [Rule muscle2](#RM2) .
-		7.
+		7. '*_Phy_Align.py' is a multisequence alignment file that follows the formatting of PHYLIP files.
+The file contains a unique id for all the sequences that are hits and found in file '*_Multi_Seq_Align.fa'.
+This file is used as the input to rule [Rule RAXML](#RR), and can be refranced by user at any time.
+PHYLIPS formatting consits of two main parts a header that describes the dementions of the alignment, and the sequences itself.
+To understand ID name, refrence '*_NameKey.txt'.

 7. <h4> '*_MSA2GFA.gfa' </h4>